 You need to be able to show why YOU are qualified to write this article and why you’re the only one who can write this article (especially important to note if this is a personal story or perhaps something that requires expertise).

 You can mention credentials, number of years of experience, what other positive things have been said about you or your work, or simply showing your other published articles, or clips as they’re called.
-Include two to three hyperlinked clips in bullet point form, like so:

 The “How” of Your Pitch